 We promote conservation of the natural and cultural resources of the Washington Maritime National Wildlife Refuge Complex, and engage in educational, charitable, scientific, and civic activities that increase public awareness and assist management in accomplishing Refuge goals.

-The pandemic of 2020 introduced new challenges for our ability to support the Refuge as we normally would.
+The Covid-19 pandemic introduced challenges for our ability to support the Refuge as we normally would.
 An increase in the amount of visitors combined with volunteer restrictions has been frustrating at times.
 Friends strive to continue to support the Refuge and its wildlife as much as possible.

 Volunteer Support: